ejkennelly/EARBUD/README.md

 * .env

 ## Installation
-When installing Earbud, an NPM should be run for the dependencies, a SQL db needs to be created, and a .env file needs to be created with individual login credentials.
+When installing Earbud, an NPM should be run for the dependencies, a SQL db needs to be created, and a .env file needs to be created with individual login credentials. [link to deployed site](https://earbudteam8.herokuapp.com/)

 ## Usage
 EarBud is designed for personal usage as an entertainment/social product, a way for users to create their own reviews to the music that speaks to them.
 Or, conversely, to vent about music for which they have strong negative feelings.